asprenger/MLflow_introduction/README.md

     MLflow_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model

+Note that the `run-id` value is a unique ID and must replaced by the actual value from the Tracking Server UI.

 The `mlflow artifacts download ` command copies the model to a local directory and returns the path, e.g.:

     /tmp/artifacts/1/c69616b474964e7fa9f6f6919965d7e5/artifacts/exported_model

-The `run-id` is a unique ID and must be looked up in the Tracking Server UI.

-Now we can use the model to make predictions:
+Now we can use the model for inference:

     python inference_MLflow_model.py file:/tmp/artifacts/1/2eddaed00e264f73b5bd94b057054d7c/artifacts/exported_model